aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ### S3

-Creating a delivery stream with an S3 bucket destination:
+Defining a delivery stream with an S3 bucket destination:

 ```ts
 import * as s3 from '@aws-cdk/aws-s3';